Last Updated on

 From there, I walked back over to Sunset Beach and discovered that much more of the beach area was accessible now during the morning low tide and I was able to walk quite a bit further down the beach than we’d been able to the night before.
 Sunset Beach is really stunning with giant granite boulders that reminded me a lot of beaches I’d visited in the Seychelles.

 By then Dave was up and we met back at the hotel for breakfast and to decide what to do with the rest of our day.
 We considered doing some island-hopping during our stay but ultimately couldn’t tear ourselves away from the beauty of Koh Lipe itself.
-So we spent that day and the next relaxing by the sea, enjoying a massage (or three) and wandering from one stunning beach to another.
+We spent that day and the next relaxing by the sea, enjoying a massage (or three) and wandering from one stunning beach to another.
 Paradise, indeed.

 It was an amazing few days and we both fell in love with Koh Lipe.
 There’s no doubt we’ll be back.
 But alas, it was soon time to move on yet again, this time to the Philippines.
 Leaving the island, we took a different route back to Bangkok using the airport at Hat Yai.